Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Quantum coordinate change for flips of ideal triangulations

 One can apply the mutations and seed automorphisms repeatedly.
 In general, one begins with one cluster $\mathscr{X}$-seed, referred to as an {\em initial} cluster $\mathscr{X}$-seed, and considers only those cluster $\mathscr{X}$-seeds connected to the initial one by (finite) sequences of mutations and seed automorphisms.
 The quivers appearing in these seeds are said to be \ul{\em mutation-equivalent} to each other.
-Note that there can be two different seeds that have the same underlying quiver.

 \vs